PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 - Stop: Note C#3 (49)
 - Reset: Note D#3 (51)

-To Do: Save & Load 16 sets of patterns
+To Do: Save & Load 16 sets of pattern-banks.

-Save & Load buttons to remaining bottom row slots.
-Use Row 6 & 7 for pattern selection.
+Map Save & Load buttons to remaining bottom row slots.
+Use Row 6 & 7 for pattern-bank selection.